 Hats – seems like an obvious one and we always take some but I remember one year we took just one.
 I have no clue what we were thinking.
 There was always a frantic rush trying to find it before we went out every morning.
 So yes, take hats and plenty of them.
 Also, some waterproof ones are always handy.

 Pram sunshade – after struggling with a parasol when Meme was a baby we purchased a sunshade with Harri and it was ideal.
 It covered the pram completely so there was no worry about her being caught in the sun, it was cool, it didn’t fall off with a little bit of wind and it was also so dark she would happily snooze in her pram.
-We have actually been asked to review the Lullaby Shade which looks pretty amazing – I will let you know how I get on with it.

 Mini first aid kit – I always find, chances are, babies will always get a little under the weather on holiday.
 The heat, the different environment, maybe the lack of sleep.
 I always take a few little medications with me including Calpol, insect repellent, antibiotic ointment and usually some Sudocrem, just in case.